that-webdev-dude/that-webdev-dude/README.md

 <br/>

 ## ⭐ Top Repo

-My latest creation and project I'm proud of is `Cluster-Engine`: a full HTML5 game engine and framework built from scratch in `VanillaJS` with NO dependencies.
+- `Cluster-Engine`: My latest creation and (huge) project; a full HTML5 game engine and framework built from scratch in `VanillaJS` with NO dependencies.
 [Check it out!](https://github.com/that-webdev-dude/cluster-engine)
 <br/>
 <br/>